awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 1. Repeat the previous steps for the link [custom\-vpc\.zip](samples/custom-vpc.zip)\.

-   If you already configured your VPC for RDS Custom for SQL Server, skip this step\.
+   If you already configured your VPC for RDS Custom, skip this step\.

 #### Step 2: Configure IAM using CloudFormation<a name="custom-setup-orcl.cf.config-iam"></a>